 That’s a pretty neat sum when you do the math.
 In addition, that will continue for the remainder of your life!
 Therefore, patience is key.

-6. One in three retirees is indebted.
+7. One in three retirees is indebted.

-7. The average retirement income for 2018 was $48,000 (before taxes).
+8. According to the retirement statistics from 2018, the average retirement income was $48,000 (before taxes).

-8. 80% of retirees-to-be believe they will continue working even when they retire.
+10. Retirement statistics show 80% of retirees-to-be believe they will continue working even when they retire.

 Nevertheless, they do the exact opposite!
 Only 28% of them actually continue working for a monthly paycheck.